nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 |-----------|----------------|------------|--------------|-----------------|-------------------|
 |400|error|invalid| MISSING_OR_INVALID_HEADER|There is a required header missing or invalid|toASID HTTP Header is missing|

+-->

-- The mandatory `Authorization` HTTP Header is missing in the request
+- The `Authorization` HTTP Header is missing in the request
   - The table details the HTTP response code, along with the values to expect in the `OperationOutcome` in the response body for this scenario.

 | HTTP Code | issue-severity | issue-type | Details.Code | Details.Display | Diagnostics |